 How do GFRAS Working Groups Operate?
 What are Key Elements?

-GFRAS working groups have a small core of people (5-10) who exchange over email and face-to-face on a topic to gain a common understanding, develop a concept note, prioritise an issue, engage with regions on that topic, and/or develop a product.
-Working groups often function as an advisory group to a consultant who is paid by GFRAS or a collaborating organisation to develop a product.
+GFRAS working groups have usually a small core of people (5-10) who exchange over email and face-to-face on a topic to gain a common understanding, develop a concept note, prioritise an issue, engage with regions on that topic, and/or develop a product.
 Results of the working groups are often shared at the GFRAS Annual Meeting and other relevant events in order to validate and promote the results.
 Working group members/institutions will be recognised in the product.

 Duties of the working groups include

 - Making time available to respond to requests and provide inputs on specific content issues from the secretariat, consultants, or regional networks;

 - Developing strategies, outreach, and deliverables on thematic issues;